aritra8981/CDAC-Web-Assignment/README.md

 Feel free to fork this project and submit pull requests with any enhancements.
 You can also open issues if you find any bugs or have feature suggestions.

-## License

-This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).